gamedevpl/www.gamedev.pl/games/nukes/codegen/README.md

 ## Verbose Mode

 The `--verbose-prompt` flag allows you to see the prompts being sent to the AI model.
 This can be useful for debugging or understanding how the tool constructs its requests.

+## Requiring Explanations

+The `--require-explanations` flag makes it mandatory for the AI model to provide explanations for all code generation operations.
+This can be useful for understanding the reasoning behind the changes, but may consume more tokens.